SarthakJaingit/ObjectFolder/README.md

       --touch_vertices_file_path path_of_touch_testing_vertices_file \
       --touch_results_path path_of_touch_results_directory
 ```
-This code can be given with the following command-line arguments:
+This code can be run with the following command-line arguments:
   * `--object_file_path`: The path of ObjectFile.
-  * `--vision_test_file_path`: The path of vision testing file, which should be a npy file.
+  * `--vision_test_file_path`: The path of the testing file for vision, which should be a npy file.
-  * `--vision_results_dir`: The path of vision results directory to save rendered images.
+  * `--vision_results_dir`: The path of the vision results directory to save rendered images.
-  * `--audio_vertices_file_path`: The path of audio testing vertices file, which should be a npy file.
+  * `--audio_vertices_file_path`: The path of the testing vertices file for audio, which should be a npy file.
-  * `--audio_forces_file_path`: The path of forces file, which should be a npy file.
+  * `--audio_forces_file_path`: The path of forces file for audio, which should be a npy file.
-  * `--audio_results_dir`: The path of audio results directory to save rendered audio wav files.
+  * `--audio_results_dir`: The path of audio results directory to save rendered impact sounds as .wav files.
-  * `--touch_vertices_file_path`: The path of touch testing vertices file, which should be a npy file.
+  * `--touch_vertices_file_path`: The path of the testing vertices file for touch, which should be a npy file.
-  * `--touch_results_dir`: The path of touch results directory to save rendered tactile RGB images.
+  * `--touch_results_dir`: The path of the touch results directory to save rendered tactile RGB images.

 ### Data format
-  * `--vision_test_file_path`: It is a npy file with shape as (N, 6), where N is the number of testing viewpoints.
-Each data point represents the coordinates of the camera and the light.
-It should be (camera_x, camera_y, camera_z, light_x, light_y, light_z).
+  * `--vision_test_file_path`: It is a npy file with shape of (N, 6), where N is the number of testing viewpoints.
+Each data point contains the coordinates of the camera and the light in the form of (camera_x, camera_y, camera_z, light_x, light_y, light_z).
-  * `--audio_vertices_file_path`: It is a npy file with shape as (N, 3), where N is the number of audio testing vertices on objects.
-Each data point represents the coordinates on objects.
-It should be (x, y, z).
+  * `--audio_vertices_file_path`: It is a npy file with shape of (N, 3), where N is the number of testing vertices.
+Each data point represents a coordinate on the object in the form of (x, y, z).
-  * `--audio_forces_file_path`: It is a npy file with shape as (N, 3), where N is the number of audio testing vertices on objects.
-Each data point represents the forces on coordinates.
-It should be (F_x, F_y, F_z).
+  * `--audio_forces_file_path`: It is a npy file with shape of (N, 3), where N is the number of testing vertices.
+Each data point represents the force values for the corresponding impact in the form of (F_x, F_y, F_z).
-  * `--touch_vertices_file_path`: It is a npy file with shape as (N, 3), where N is the number of touch testing vertices on objects.
-Each data point represents the coordinates on objects.
-It should be (x, y, z).
+  * `--touch_vertices_file_path`: It is a npy file with shape of (N, 3), where N is the number of testing vertices.
+Each data point contains a coordinate on the object in the form of (x, y, z).

 ### Demo
-For example:
+Below we show an example of rendering the visual, auditory, and tactile data from the ObjectFile implicit representation for one object:
 ```
   $ python evaluate.py --object_file_path Objects/25/ObjectFile.pth \
       --vision_test_file_path demo/vision_demo.npy \